 The charismatic Cypriot whose infectious joy and giant-killing 2006 Australian Open run made him a global fan favorite.

-Marcos Baghdatis burst onto the tennis scene not just with a potent forehand, but with an irrepressible smile and a legion of flag-waving, chanting fans from his tiny home nation of Cyprus.
-His 2006 Australian Open campaign was the stuff of fairy tales: an unseeded underdog who danced through the draw, defeating top players with a blend of power and touch, before falling to Roger Federer in a thrilling final.
-That moment in Melbourne cemented his status as a beloved figure, the man who put Cypriot tennis on the map.
-His game, built on aggressive shot-making and a one-handed backhand, could trouble the very best on his day, as shown by his subsequent Wimbledon semifinal.
-While persistent injuries later hampered his consistency, Baghdatis's legacy is one of passion and personality, remembered for the sheer, unadulterated joy he brought to the court.
+Marcos Baghdatis reached the 2006 Australian Open final as an unseeded underdog, defeating top players with a blend of power and touch before falling to Roger Federer.
+Cypriot fans waved flags and chanted throughout his campaign.
+That moment in Melbourne put Cypriot tennis on the map.
+His game featured aggressive shot-making and a one-handed backhand that could trouble the very best on his day, as shown by his subsequent Wimbledon semifinal.
+Persistent injuries later hampered his consistency.
+Baghdatis is remembered for the passion and personality he brought to the court, playing with an irrepressible smile.

 1981–1996